bluelhf/Nxxt/README.md

 ![Cool new UI!](https://imgur.com/UyO5wbm.png)

-This is a repository for releases of Nxxt Autoclicker.
-This is where all of the executables will be posted as releases.
-Yes, source code will be uploaded here.

 ## Building Nxxt
 If you want to get a probably-not-working-but-maybe-has-cool-things version of Nxxt, you can build it directly from this repository!